jamesshore/quixote/docs/descriptors.md

 **Compatibility Notes:**

 * Although there *is* a standard way to get the dimensions of the viewport, and we've confirmed that it works on our [tested browsers](../build/config/tested_browsers.js), it may not be supported properly by all browsers.
-If you use these descriptors, perform a visual check to make sure it's working as expected, and please report compatibility problems.
+If you use these descriptors, perform a visual check to make sure they're working as expected, and please report compatibility problems.

 * In particular, the current solution for viewport dimensions only works on pages in standards mode.
 Specifically, they have been tested on pages using `<!DOCTYPE html>`.
-It does *not* work on pages without a doctype.
-If support for an alternate (or no) doctype is important to you, please let us know by opening an issue.
+They do *not* work on pages without a doctype.
+If support for another doctype is important to you, please let us know by opening an issue.

 * Mobile Safari sometimes ignores the `width` and `height` attributes on an iframe, as described in the compatibility note for [`quixote.createFrame()`](quixote.md).
 This can result in the viewport being larger than expected.